This website is intended for healthcare professionals only.

 14th October 2022

-Exposure to some recently identified COVID-19 variants pose an increased risk for developing COVID-19 according to a press release by the US food and drug administration (FDA).
+Exposure to some recently identified COVID-19 variants pose an increased risk for developing COVID-19 according to the US food and drug administration (FDA).
 The release warns that health care professionals should inform patients of this risk and advise patients who develop signs or symptoms of COVID-19 to get tested and promptly seek medical attention, including starting treatment for COVID-19, as appropriate if they test positive.

 Evusheld consists of a 300mg dose of both tixagevimab and cilgavimab that are administered as two separate, sequential IM injections.
 According to its summary of product characteristics, the combination is indicated for the pre-exposure prophylaxis of COVID-19 in adults who are not currently infected with the virus and who have not had a known recent exposure to a COVID-19 infected individual infected and who are unlikely to mount an adequate immune response to a COVID-19 vaccination or where vaccination is not recommended.
 Data from the TACKLE study showed that a single intramuscular tixagevimab-cilgavimab dose provided statistically and clinically significant protection against progression to severe COVID-19 or death compared to placebo in unvaccinated individuals.